-3)What are the methods developed over the last 30 years by Micro Finance Institutions (MFIs) to deliver very small loans to unsalaried borrowers, taking little or no collateral?
-Ans: These methods include group lending and liability, pre-loan savings requirements, gradually increasing loan sizes, and an implicit guarantee of ready access to future loans if
+3)What are the methods developed over the last 30 years by Micro Finance Institutions (MFIs) to deliver very small loans to unsalaried borrowers, taking little or no collateral ?

+Ans: These methods include group lending and liability, pre-loan savings requirements, gradually increasing loan sizes, and an implicit guarantee of ready access to future loans if present loans are repaid fully and promptly.

-4) Micro Finance typically refers to which type of financial services?
+4) Micro Finance typically refers to which type of financial services ?